kubernetes-sigs/kind/site/content/docs/contributing/getting-started.md

 ## 1. Read the Kubernetes community guidelines

-Make sure to read you read the [Kubernetes community guidelines][community].
+Make sure to read the [Kubernetes community guidelines][community].
 In specific, read through the [Kubernetes contributor guidelines][contributor].

 Additionally, note that kind is developed on [GitHub][github] and will require